lmm2020/MITx-6.00.1x/Lecture_Notes.md

     check whether that value is too high or too low to be correct, eliminate all other values that may be too high or too low as well, and keep guessing from the remaining values until a solution is found or all possible values have been guessed

-loop  characteristics
-  need a loop variable
-  **initialized outside loop** important to do this!! changes within loop test for termination depends on variable

-useful to think about a decrementing function when loop is entered, value is non-negative when value is <= 0, loop terminates and, value is decreased every time through loop